Tenure Track Faculty Benefits

 Grand Valley State University holidays include:

-Being a GVSU employee opens many doors for you.
-Your Faculty/Staff ID card serves as your GVSU Library card as well as your pass to enjoy the recreation center on the Allendale Campus.
+Faculty/staff ID: Your faculty/staff ID card serves as your GVSU Library card, as well as your pass to enjoy the Recreation Center on the Allendale Campus.
 Flash your ID card to any Grand Rapids Rapid Bus Driver and you receive a free ride on The Rapid.
 ID's can be obtained through the Student Services office.

-Simply present your University identification to the list of businesses on our Discount Page at time of purchase and follow any special instructions provided by the business and receive the benefit of being a GVSU Employee.
+Discounts: Simply present your university identification to the list of businesses on our Discount Page at time of purchase and follow any special instructions provided by the business to receive the benefit of being a GVSU Employee.

-If you are a new hire and you would like to find out other resources check out our New Staff Orientation page.
+If you are a new hire and would like to explore additional resources, check out our New Staff Orientation page.